appvoid/grafito/README.md

 [👉 Google Play Store App link](https://play.google.com/store/apps/details?id=com.nohakcoffeeofficial.grafitoai)

 Note that finetuned-codename-version and codename-version are used interchangebly here and that the current models, names and/or techniques are prone to change over time.
 The techniques used are One-Shot, Few-Shot and Transfer Learning.
 Future iterations will adopt a mixture of Few-Shot and MultiModal Intent Classification.

+### Edits
 *Edit 03/14/2023: Basically what was made with today's debut of GPT-4 but the model actually recognizing when to use multimodality.*<br>
 *Edit 03/20/2023: The codename for diamond-004 changed to emerald-003.*

 ### Models in current evaluation
 | Codename    |Official name| Parameters  |     Learning Style     | Published|
 | ----------- | ----------- | ----------- | ---------------------- | -------- |